AdobeDocs/campaign.en/help/v8/config/replication.md

 ## Data replication{#data-replication}

-Tables are replicated from Campaign database to Snowflake Cloud database through dedicated workflows decribed above.
+Tables are replicated from Campaign database to [!DNL Snowflake] Cloud database through dedicated workflows decribed above.

 Replication policies are based on the size of the table.
 Some tables will be replicated.
 Some tables will be replicated in real-time, come others will be replicated on hourly basis.
 Some talbes will have incremental updates when others will be replaced.